suleymanarslan/notebook/books/nonviolent-communication.md

 * After having acknowledged that you choose to do a particular activity, get in touch with the intention behind your choice by completing the statement, I choose to … because I want ….
 * With every choice you make, be conscious of what need it serves.
 * For some items on your list, however, you might uncover one or several of the following motivations:
-* FOR MONEY: Money is a major form of extrinsic reward in our society.
+  * **For money:** Money is a major form of extrinsic reward in our society.
-* FOR APPROVAL: As adults, we easily trick ourselves into believing that life consists of doing things for reward; we are addicted to getting a smile, a pat on the back, and people’s verbal judgments that we are a “good person,” “good parent,” “good citizen,” “good worker,” “good friend,” and so forth.
+  * **For approval:** As adults, we easily trick ourselves into believing that life consists of doing things for reward; we are addicted to getting a smile, a pat on the back, and people’s verbal judgments that we are a “good person,” “good parent,” “good citizen,” “good worker,” “good friend,” and so forth.
 We do things to get people to like us and avoid things that may lead people to dislike or punish us.
   * I find it tragic that we work so hard to buy love and assume that we must deny ourselves and do for others in order to be liked.
   * In fact, when we do things solely in the spirit of enhancing life, we will find others appreciating us.
-* TO ESCAPE PUNISHMENT, TO AVOID SHAME
+  * **To escape punishment, to avoid shame**
-* TO AVOID GUILT: There is a world of difference between doing something for others in order to avoid guilt and doing it out of a clear awareness of our own need to contribute to the happiness of other human beings.
+  * **To avoid guilt:** There is a world of difference between doing something for others in order to avoid guilt and doing it out of a clear awareness of our own need to contribute to the happiness of other human beings.
 The first is a world filled with misery; the second is a world filled with play.
 * Be conscious of actions motivated by the desire for money or approval, and by fear, shame, or guilt.
 Know the price you pay for them.
 * The most dangerous of all behaviors may consist of doing things “because we’re supposed to.”